Decision Guide

 Watch out for

 • Pay for a real process, not just a brand.
-Inspect the methodology
+Inspect the methodology and the sector knowledge

 • Make sure the named consultant runs the search, not a junior researcher